DevanshA1105/Project_1_TDS/README.md

 ## Data Collection

 Data was collected using the GitHub REST API (v3), focusing on users in Seattle with over 200 followers.
-Each user's profile and up to 500 of their most recently pushed repositories were retrieved.
 Two CSV files, `users.csv` and `repositories.csv`, were created, containing the users' details and their repository information, respectively.

 ## File Structure